karl-home/karl/README.md

 cd karl-sensor-sdk && ./target/release/examples/camera --interval 30
 ```

-The camera will start pushing an image to the controller once every `<interval>` seconds.
+The camera will push an image to the controller once every `<interval>` seconds.
 To register modules and define pipeline policies, visit `<CONTROLLER_IP>:8080` in a browser.
 You can install the `person_detection` and `differential_privacy` modules, then draw data edges and give network permissions such as in the pipeline policy above.

+To configure a real smart home deployment, [see the Wiki](https://github.com/karl-home/karl/wiki/Configuring-a-Real-Deployment).

 ## Web UI